 Paddy also maintains an active presence as a curator.
 In 2011 she has curated Graphics Interchange Format, a survey of animated GIFs for Denison University and in 2016 created the sequel to that exhibition, Geographically Indeterminate Fantasies for Providence College and GRIN Gallery.
 In 2015 she curated Mimic, a show about imitation and illusion and Floating Point, an exhibition showcasing the work of 49 columbia MFAs at Judith Charles Gallery and in 2015 and 2016 created shows for the Satellite Art Fair.
 She is currently working on a retrospective of the feminist artist Carol Cole with curator Emily Stamey at the Weatherspoon Gallery in North Carolina.

-About The Ford Family Foundation: Kenneth W. and Hallie E. Ford established The Ford Family Foundation in 1957.
-Its mission is “successful citizens and vital rural communities” in Oregon and Siskiyou County, California.
-The Foundation is located in Roseburg, Oregon, with a scholarship office in Eugene.
-For more information about The Foundation and its Visual Arts Program, please visit tfff.org.
+The Ford Family Foundation was established in 1957 by Kenneth W. and Hallie E. Ford.
+Its Mission is “successful citizens and vital rural communities” in Oregon and Siskiyou County, California.
+The Foundation is located in Roseburg, Oregon, with a Scholarship office in Eugene.
+For more information about the Foundation and its Visual Arts Program please visit www.tfff.org.